Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * [Junegunn](https://github.com/junegunn/dotfiles/blob/master/vimrc), who wrote [Plug](https://github.com/junegunn/vim-plug) and [fzf](https://github.com/junegunn/fzf.vim), and
 * [wookayin](https://github.com/wookayin/dotfiles/), who wrote [gpustat](https://github.com/wookayin/gpustat) and happens to be my former co-worker.

-I learned enormous amount of things from the books and vimrcs but I often had to read lots of help pages and Stack Overflow threads to achieve what I want.
+I learned enormous amount of things from the books and vimrcs but I often had to read help pages and Stack Overflow threads to achieve what I want.

 #### vimscript

-Vimscript is not that hard once you're good with vim.
+I learned that Vimscript is not that hard once you're good with vim.

 When I learn a new programming language I start writing tests with it.
 This is called Test-Driven Learning.